danielsht11/autofleet/README.md

    refresh the React app web app

 5. If you would like to deploy the project, remove the "proxy" from the package.json file

+## Task Documentation
+Alongside working on the task, I was writing documentation.
+You are welcome to read it: https://docs.google.com/document/d/1glXXrgpDZe01EeIgaayXmvWQ3I3WAIGZn7S-7uC2Sl4/edit?usp=sharing

 ## Keep in Touch
 If you have any other questions, feel free to send a message: danielsht11@gmail.com